-We get so many questions about workers' compensation that we are want to address them once and for all.
+We get many questions about workers' compensation that we want to address them all in a way that’s simple and easy to understand.
 Hopefully the below FAQ will provide some much needed inside on the U.S.'s oldest social insurance program!

 YES – Operating without this coverage is a misdemeanor in California.
 You can face fines up to $10,000-$100,000, imprisonment in a county jail for up to one year, and/or a stop order against your business (aka your business will be shut down until insurance is secured).
 Not to mention your business will be fully liable for all medical costs and bills should an employee fall ill or get injured (and let me tell you, this gets expensive – particularly if an employee claims for a lifelong affliction developed on the job, i.e. backstrain from lifting heavy boxes or emphysema made worse by airborne chemicals, etc.)

 YES – Employees are entitled to receive medical treatment for on-the-job injuries or illnesses regardless of who’s at fault.
 In return they are prevented from suing employers over those injuries.

 YES – If the annual payroll was estimated to be, let’s say, $80,000/year but at the end of the policy term your actual reported payroll turns out to be $60,000, you will be refunded the difference in premium.
 At the same time, if your payroll is higher than reported, like $100,000, then you will be required to pay the additional premium due upon the final audit.